nicoespeon/understandlegacycode.com/content/blog/what-is-legacy-code-is-it-code-without-tests.md

 If you need to understand what the code is doing, you need to read it carefully, play the computer in your head and envision all the possible scenarios.
 You can also test it manually to see what it does.
 Generally, code without tests is tricky to change without introducing a regression somewhere.

 I like this definition.
+It's a working one.
+More often than not, tests are missing.
+So that's a good start.

 But I think it's not complete.

 2 aspects are missing: